 6.5 Empirical Corrections

-Empirical corrections provide an alternate way to correct for CTE losses of observations of point sources or estimate future CTE loss levels.
+Empirical corrections provide an alternate way to correct point-source observations for CTE losses or estimate future CTE loss levels.
 Noeske et al. (WFC3 ISR 2012-09) studied star clusters NGC6791 and 47 Tuc and examined how the measured fluxes of stars varied when particular stars were placed close to and far from the readout register.
-They documented the losses experienced by point sources as a function of (1) the electron flux of the point source, (2) the detector Y position of the source, (3) the background level, and (4) the date of the observation.
+They documented the losses experienced by point sources as a function of (1) the total flux (in electrons) of the point source, (2) the detector Y position of the source, (3) the image background level, and (4) the date of the observation.